MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/alarm/MEF W146 - LSO Allegro, LSO Interlude and LSO Legato Threshold Crossing Alerts API and Developer Guide - Developer Guide.md

 #### 7.1.1.3. `enum` Error400Code

 **Description:** One of the following error codes:

 - missingQueryParameter: The URI is missing a required query-string parameter
 - missingQueryValue: The URI is missing a required query-string parameter value
 - invalidQuery: The query section of the URI is invalid.
 - invalidBody: The request has an invalid body

 <table id="T_Error400Code">
     <thead style="font-weight:bold;">
         <tr>
             <td>Value</td>
-            <td>MEF 133.1</td>
+            <td>Mplify 133.1</td>
         </tr>
     </thead>
     <tbody>